dmksnnk/rheos/README.md

 - Cancellation of stream processing on context cancellation or error.
 - Functional goodies: mapping, filtering, reducing, batching and collecting of stream elements.

+In its core, it is [pipeline pattern](https://go.dev/blog/pipelines) with [lo](https://github.com/samber/lo) and generics.

+## Use cases

+- API Requests: do N parallel requests and push the data for further processing.
+- DB Queries: fetch data from database in one goroutine and process results in another.
+- Batch Event Processing: Handle events in batches, e.g., from RabbitMQ.

 ## Installation

 Only Go 1.18+ is supported.